 People are living longer than ever these days thanks to improved medicine, cleaner living and healthier eating.
-Our pets are living longer, too with the help of fresh food.
-Just look at the number of gourmet and state-of-the-art dog foods available--and the number of brands is increasing yearly.
+Our pets are living longer, too, with the help of fresh foods.
+Just look at the number of gourmet and state-of-the-art dog foods available-- and the number of brands is increasing yearly.
 The more that we learn about parrot nutrition, the more foods that become available.
 Owners pay premium prices for these top-shelf diets and are happy to do so because a number of premium diets offer health benefits.

 There is no reason you bird(s) shouldn't enjoy the same treatment.
 Fresh foods for parrot are healthy.
-And, if you aren't doing it already, make one of the premium commercial bird foods a major component of your bird's diet, cutting way back on seed, which offers inadequate nutrition and too much fat.
+And, if you aren't doing so already, make one of the premium commercial bird foods a major component of your bird's diet, cutting way back on seed, which offers inadequate nutrition and too much fat.
 With some persistence you can get your bird to become accustomed to a commercial diet by mixing it with some of its favorite soft foods and limiting access to seed.
 Commercial bird food by Harrison's, Roudybush and Goldenfeast are among the brands most used by bird owners.

 Don't forget the fresh food.
 Spring is the time for a produce explosion at local and farmer's markets.
 Organic produce is all the rage right now, with most supermarkets increasing their selections and enlarging their specifically designated organic food islands.
 Not only are these foods grown without growth hormones and insecticides, but they are also quite affordable and contain the antioxidants, amino-acids, vitamins and minerals your bird needs.